 CRO supports ALA's and Chapter's library advocacy efforts by working with other ALA units and other groups.

 Links to ALA units and topics, such as key action areas.

 Another quick way to find resources for Chapters.

 Chapters share with each other how they address common issues.

 Free webinars presented by the ALA Chapter Relations Office and the ALA Office for Library Advocacy.

 Of the numerous pages to access information about the ALA and Chapters partnership and resources, and answers related to Chapters, this is the page to bookmark and refer to first.

 State and Local Resources

-CRO supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Public Awareness Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
+CRO supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Communications and Marketing Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
 CRO provides advocacy assistance to ALA Chapters by several means, including helping them develop and maintain their own advocacy websites, which allow their members to contact state and federal legislators.

 Many important resources are provided here.
 For additional resources, see either ALA Chapters or ALA Chapter Relations Office for links to resources for (a) advocacy and other assistance for libraries, (b) activities related to the ALA and Chapters Partnership, (c) Chapter leader directories, (d) conference calendars, both those of Chapters and ALA, (e) and more.